wilsonmar/oss-perf/jmeter-setup.md

 0. <a href="#InitialRun"> Invoke JMeter UI</a>
 1. <a href="#Addons">Install add-ons</a>
 0. <a href="#TestFolder">Create run assets folder</a>
-0. Ensure enough disk space is available, and clean-up if necessary.
+0. Ensure enough disk space is available.
+1. Periodic archival and clean-up.

 <hr />